-The Arts Collective (the new name for the Artist Collaborative as of the summer of 2021) is a selective two-year program for incoming students who have a passion for the arts.
+The Arts Collective (formerly Artist Collaborative) is a selective two-year program for incoming students who have a passion for the arts.
 When you join the Arts Collective, you’ll be part of a community that takes classes together, studies abroad together, and connects with the arts in Grand Rapids together.
 It’s a perfect opportunity for students who want to look at issues of justice and reconciliation through the lens of art.

 Here are some answers to questions you might have:

 Do I have to major in art to be part of the Arts Collective?

 Not at all!
 Student Carlisle Patete explained that “the students in the Arts Collective are not necessarily art majors, but they are interested and invested in the arts.
 The melding of all these perspectives together makes for some really interesting art.”

 Yes!
 Travel abroad with your fellow collaborators on a three-week interim course to a destination such as Ireland or Indonesia.
 You’ll immerse yourself in the art and culture of the area, explore the intersection of social justice and the arts, and create responsive work with others.